Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: Introduction

 ~$\quad$ We also present an $O(n+ \mu \log \mu)$-time algorithm that finds a pair of slabs such that one of them has orientation $\theta$, their union covers $S$, and their maximum width is at most $(1+\eps)w^*$.
 The running time can be expressed as $O(n\log (1/\eps))$ and $O(n + 1/\eps^2 \log (1/\eps))$.

-\item \textbf{{Two Fixed Orientations:}} Given a set $S$ of $n$ points in the plane and two orientations, $\theta_1$ and $\theta_2$, we study the problem of finding two slabs, one has orientation $\theta_1$ and the other has orientation $\theta_2$, whose union covers $S$ while minimizing the maximum of their widths.
+\item \textbf{\textsf{Two Fixed Orientations:}} Given a set $S$ of $n$ points in the plane and two orientations, $\theta_1$ and $\theta_2$, we study the problem of finding two slabs, one has orientation $\theta_1$ and the other has orientation $\theta_2$, whose union covers $S$ while minimizing the maximum of their widths.
 We present an $O(n+ 1/\eps)$-time algorithm that finds a pair of slabs such that one has orientation $\theta_1$ and the other has orientation $\theta_2$, their union covers $S$, and their maximum width is at most $(1+\eps)w^*$.

-\item \textbf{{Parallel:}} Given a set $S$ of $n$ points in the plane, we study the problem of finding a pair of parallel slabs whose union covers $S$ while minimizing the maximum of their widths.
-We present an $O(n + \mu / \eps)$-time algorithm that finds a pair of parallel slabs such that their union covers $S$ and their maximum width is at most $(1+\eps)w^*$.
-The running time can be expressed as both $O(n/\eps)$ and $O(n + 1/\eps^3)$. \end{enumerate}
+\item \textbf{\textsf{Parallel:}} Given a set $S$ of $n$ points in the plane, we study the problem of finding a pair of parallel slabs whose union covers $S$ while minimizing the maximum of their widths.
+We present an $O(n + \mu / \eps)$-time algorithm that finds a pair of parallel slabs such that their union covers $S$ and their maximum width is at most $(1+\eps)w^*$. \end{enumerate}